Altmetrics: Discussed

 The discussion of a paper can be seen as a metric that captures the potential impact of a paper.
 Typical sources of data to calculate this metric include Facebook, Google+, Twitter, Science Blogs, and Wikipedia pages.
 Some researchers regard the mentions on social media as citations.
 For example, citations on a social media platform could be divided into two categories: internal and external.
 For instance, the former includes retweets, the latter refers to tweets containing links to outside documents.
 The correlation between the mentions and likes and citation by primary scientific literature has been studied, and a slight correlation at best was found, e.g. for articles in PubMed.

 In 2008 the Journal of Medical Internet Research began publishing views and tweets.
 These "tweetations" proved to be a good indicator of highly cited articles, leading the author to propose a "Twimpact factor", which is the number of Tweets it receives in the first seven days of publication, as well as a Twindex, which is the rank percentile of an article's Twimpact factor.
 However, if implementing use of the Twimpact factor, research shows scores to be highly subject specific, and as a result, comparisons of Twimpact factors should be made between papers of the same subject area.
-It is necessary to note that while past research in the literature has demonstrated a correlation between tweetations and citations, it is not a causative relationship.
+While past research in the literature has demonstrated a correlation between tweetations and citations, it is not a causative relationship.
 At this point in time, it is unclear whether higher citations occur as a result of greater media attention via Twitter and other platforms, or is simply reflective of the quality of the article itself.

 Recent research conducted at the individual level, rather than the article level, supports the use of Twitter and social media platforms as a mechanism for increasing impact value.
 Results indicate that researchers whose work is mentioned on Twitter have significantly higher h-indices than those of researchers whose work was not mentioned on Twitter.
 The study highlights the role of using discussion based platforms, such as Twitter, in order to increase the value of traditional impact metrics.

 Besides Twitter and other streams, blogging has shown to be a powerful platform to discuss literature.
 Various platforms exist that keep track of which papers are being blogged about.
 Altmetric.com uses this information for calculating metrics, while other tools just report where discussion is happening, such as ResearchBlogging and Chemical blogspace.